 Compared Methods.
-For our experiments, we have compared several versions of DLV [13], which differ on the employed heuristics and the use of backjumping.
-For having a broader picture, we have also compared our implementations to the competing systems GnT and CModels3, and with the QBF solvers Ssolve and sKizzo.
+For our experiments, we have compared several versions of DLV [15], which differ on the employed heuristics and the use of backjumping.
+For having a broader picture, we have also compared our implementations to the competing systems GnT and CModels3, and with the QBF solver Ssolve.
 The considered systems are:

-• dlv: In several versions, namely dlv.ut, the standard DLV system employing h{UT} (based on look-ahead); dlv.ds, DLV with h{DS} , the look-ahead based heuristic specialized for Σ_2^P/Π_2^P hard disjunctive programs; dlv.ds.bj, DLV with h{DS} and backjumping; dlv.mf, DLV with $h{LB}^{MF.6}$; dlv.mf.af: DLV with $h{LB}^{MF,AF}$; dlv.lf, DLV with h{LB}^{LF} ;
+- dlv.ut: the standard DLV system employing $h{UT}$ (based on look-ahead). - dlv.ds: DLV with $h{DS}$ , the look-ahead based heuristic specialized for $\Sigma_2^P/\Pi_2^P$ hard disjunctive programs.

-$^{^{6}}$ Note that all systems with h{LB} heuristics exploit backjumping.
+- dlv.ds.bj: DLV with hDS and backjumping.

+dlv.mf: DLV with hLBMF,7

+dlv.mf.af: DLV with hLBMF,AF.

+dlv.lf: DLV with hLBLF,AF.

-dlv.lf.af, DLV with $h{LB}^{LF,AF}$.
+dlv.lf.af: DLV with hLBLF,AF.

-• gnt [14]: The solver GnT, based on the Smodels system, can deal with disjunctive ASP.
+• gnt [16]: The solver GnT, based on the Smodels system, can deal with disjunctive ASP.
 One instance of Smodels generates candidate models, while another instance tests if a candidate model is stable.

-• cm3 [15]: CModels3, a solver based on the definition of completion for disjunctive programs and the extension of loop formulas to the disjunctive case.
+• cm3 [8]: CModels3, a solver based on the definition of completion for disjunctive programs and the extension of loop formulas to the disjunctive case.
 CModels3 uses two SAT solvers in an interleaved way, the first for finding answer set candidates using the completion of the input program and loop formulas obtained during the computation, the second for verifying if the candidate model is indeed an answer set.
-In the experiments, we used zChaff (ver.
-2004) as underlying SAT solver: it is the default and faster SAT solver among the ones available in CModels3.

-• ssolve [16]: is a search based native QBF solver that won the QBF Evaluation in 2004 on random (or probabilistic) benchmarks (performing very well also on non-random, or fixed, benchmarks), and performed globally (i.e., both on fixed and probabilistic benchmarks) well in the last two editions.
+• ssolve [17]: is a search based native QBF solver that won the QBF Evaluation in 2004 on random (or probabilistic) benchmarks (performing very well also on non-random, or fixed, benchmarks), and performed globally (i.e., both on fixed and probabilistic benchmarks) well in the last two editions.